-Instead of doing that, remove the bananas from the bunch, separating them so they are no longer attached to the bunch.
+Instead of doing that, remove the bananas from the bunch, separating them so they are no longer attached together.
 Once you do this, grab some plastic wrap and individually wrap it around each of the stems of the bananas.
 I’ve found it’s handy to use an elastic band to hold the plastic wrap in place.

 You’re probably wondering why you’d need to go through the hassle of wrapping the banana stems with plastic wrap, but it’s pretty simple.
 When wrapped in plastic, the bananas contain more of their ethylene gas, which prevents the ripening process from happening too quickly.

 If you don’t want the bananas to end up ripening fast before you’re ready to eat them or use them to make something, this is an important trick that will extend the life of the fruit.